apache/systemds/src/main/python/docs/source/matrix.rst

 we can use it by doing ``with SystemDSContext() as context:``, which will automatically close the context if an error occurs or we are finished with our operations.
-Creating an context is an expensive procedure, because we might have to start a subprocess running java, therefore try to do this only once for your program.
+Creating an context is an expensive procedure, because we might have to start a subprocess running java, therefore try to do this only once for your program, or always leave at least one context open.

 Our SystemDS operations always start with an call on a ``SystemDSContext``, most likely to generate a matrix on which we can operate.